JordanRL/operator-overloading-rfc/README.md

 ## Use Cases

 The following is a non-exhaustive list of use cases that this RFC in particular could serve.
 Further use cases exist with implementations for more operators.
+This is an attempt to catalogue the likely use cases after the feature is introduced, not suggest that each of these represented a correct usage of this feature.

 ### Objects Representing Arbitrary Precision Numbers